megagonlabs/blue/agents/README.md

 See the `processor` function in the template interactive agent to see how to send interactive forms to render on the web application.
 To help develop interactive agents you can use the [template-interactive agent](template-interactive) code as starter code.

 Build interactive forms using "Form Designer" in the "Dev.
 Tools" section of the navigation menu.
 Instructions on the form elements are available within the interface.
-If you need further assistance, submit a support ticket.
 </br>
 </br>